IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

  * You need to refer this secret name into values.yaml - itxauiserver.ingress.ssl.secretname
  * Also enable ssl by setting itxauiserver.ingress.ssl.enabled to true.

-For **production environments** it is strongly recommended to obtain a CA certified TLS certificate and create a secret manually as below.
+For **production environments** it is strongly recommended to obtain a CA certified TLS certificate and create a secret manually such as in the steps below.

  1. Obtain a CA certified TLS certificate for the given `itxauiserver.ingress.host` in the form of key and certificate files.
- 2. Create a secret from the above key and certificate files by running below command
+ 2. Create a secret from the above key and certificate files by running:
 ```
 	oc create secret tls <release-name>-ingress-secret --key <file containing key> --cert <file containing certificate> -n <namespace>
 ```
- 3. Use the above created secret as the value of the parameter `itxauiserver.ingress.ssl.secretname`.
+ 3. Use the created secret as the value for the parameter `itxauiserver.ingress.ssl.secretname`.

  4. Set the following variables in the values.yaml
     1. Set the Registry from where you will pull the images-